Best Free YouTube Channel Analyzers in 2026 (Tested)

 That's the gap Spy Mode targets.
 You add a competitor's public YouTube channel to your OneTube workspace, marked as competitor rather than own.
 From that point forward, OneTube syncs their videos and comments on the same schedule your own channel uses (every 24 hours on Creator/Pro plans, twice daily on Studio and above).
 The Pulse Report that lands afterward includes a dedicated competitor_mentions section: what audiences are asking for under their videos, what they're criticizing, what content gaps the competitor hasn't addressed.

-For free-tier users, the 14-day trial is enough to add 5 channels (your own plus 4 competitors), generate 20 Pulse Reports, and decide whether the data justifies a $19/month Creator plan or higher.
-Cancellation during the 14-day window means no charge, even though a card is on file from signup.
+For free-tier users, the 7-day trial is enough to add 5 channels (your own plus 4 competitors), generate 20 Pulse Reports, and decide whether the data justifies a $19/month Creator plan or higher.
+Cancellation during the 7-day window means no charge.
 Of the five tools in this comparison, OneTube is the only one whose free entry path is built around competitor comment analysis specifically, not metadata.

 How do you pick the right free tool?